 What Does MK7 Mean?

-MK7, for the uninitiated, refers to mark 7 or the 7th generation on the legendary Volkswagen Golf.
-The Golf was released in 1974 and has long been considered the gold standard of hot hatchbacks, and in 2012 Volkswagen was not ready to give up that title.
+MK7, for the uninitiated, refers to Mark seven or the 7th generation of the legendary Volkswagen Golf.
+The Golf was released in 1974 and has long been considered the gold standard of hot hatchbacks, and in 2012, Volkswagen was not ready to give up that title.
 These cars were released in Europe in 2013 and 2015 in the North American market and were produced until 2020.

-The Golf received a facelift in 2016, which included minor cosmetic changes that are not compatible with the older models.
+The Golf received a facelift in 2016, including minor cosmetic changes incompatible with the older models.
 These are known as MK7.2’s.
 This Generation Golf came in several different variants with many different engines.
 Volkswagen made two and four-door hatchbacks and even a station wagon with more ground clearance and all-wheel-drive known as the All Track.
 Let’s look at issues you may have to deal with if you own a VW MK7.

-The powertrains referred to here are the gasoline-powered variants, as those are the most common ones in the North American market.
+The powertrains referred to here are the most common gasoline-powered variants in the North American market.
 The BlueMotion diesel engine will be covered in a separate article.

 1. Turbo Failure

 Early 2015 GTI models had issues with turbo failing.
 Luckily, Volkswagen caught this problem early, and updates were made to the turbo to stop it from occurring.
-Most of the vehicles were repaired under warranty, so be sure to check your car’s service records.
+Most vehicles were repaired under warranty, so check your car’s service records.